Resource Hierarchy

 Overview

-All resources in Turbot are arranged into a hierarchy.
+All resources in Guardrails are arranged into a hierarchy.
 Each resource has one parent, and zero or more children.

 The Resource Hierarchy may be many levels deep, but has 3 general tiers: